Hyundai Motor targets 228,000 new Sonata sales this year

-SEOUL (Reuters) - South Korea’s Hyundai Motor (005380.KS) aims to sell 228,000 new Sonata sedans globally this year, betting on the key model to regain market share and reverse a profit fall.
+SEOUL, March 24 (Reuters) - South Korea’s Hyundai Motor aims to sell 228,000 new Sonata sedans globally this year, betting on the key model to regain market share and reverse a profit fall.

 Next year, Hyundai is targeting global sales of 338,000 Sonata sedans - 89,000 in Korea and 249,000 overseas.